YetiCodeCamp/cpp-for-beginners/docs/_video_pages/vbubuntu.md

 <img width="500" height="296" src="images\videos\VBUbuntu\Restore_Snapshot.jpg" title="Restore Snapshot">
 </p>

-Near the top of the Snapshot window that opens, you will see the Initial Snapshot image you save earlier.
+Near the top of the Snapshot window that opens, you will see the Initial Snapshot image you saved earlier.
 Notice also that just underneath it will be the current state of the machine.

 To restore the VM to the Initial Image Snapshot, highlight the Initial Image name as shown by \#1 above.